 - Ask locals for any specific obstructions and areas that you should avoid while in shallow areas

-- Make sure you don’t overload your boat with gear and people to prevent sinking your hull lower into the water
+- Make sure you don’t overload your boat with gear and people to prevent sinking your hull lower into the water.
+See: how many people can fit on a pontoon boat.

 - Be especially careful in dark or murky water where you can’t see what’s directly beneath your boat